dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

                         'use_fixed_occupations': True})

 where the log file can be specified and ``f`` contains the occupation numbers of the excited state (see examples below).
+Line search algorithms cannot be applied for saddle point searches in this implementation.
+Any search direction algorithm can be used by appending the name keyword with ``_GMF``.

 A helper function can be used to create the list of excited-state occupation numbers::